rithikrajkumar4/soleranger2/README.md

 # SoleRanger

-Soleramger is a an e-commerce website paticularly design to sell shoes of a brand.
+Soleranger is a an e-commerce website paticularly design to sell shoes of a brand.
 The MERN stack is used and for the advance state management in the website we have use Redux.
 The website have various features like product catalog,authorization(admin and a simple user), add to cart,admin dashboard for adding and deleting products.
 This a freelancing project that I get , this is still in the development phase and many more features will be added in it.
 <br />